-Note: The table reports the marginal effect on dropout and repetition rates.
-School-level cluster-robust standard errors are in parentheses.
+Note: The table reports the marginal effect on the dropout and repetition rates.
+Cluster-robust standard errors are in parentheses.
+Standard errors are clustered at the school level.
 Controls include the learner's age and grade as well as baseline characteristics of the learner's district, household socioeconomic status (measured by the household's ability to pay for basic needs), and caregiver education level. p < 0.1, p < 0.05, p < 0.01